dlops-io/data-labeling/README.md

 ### Setup GCP Service Account
 - Here are the step to create a service account:
 - To setup a service account you will need to go to [GCP Console](https://console.cloud.google.com/home/dashboard), search for  "Service accounts" from the top search box. or go to: "IAM & Admins" > "Service accounts" from the top-left menu and create a new service account called "data-service-account".
-For "Service account permissions" select "Cloud Storage" > "Storage Admin".
-Then click done.
+For "Service account permissions" select "Cloud Storage" > "Storage Admin" (Type "cloud storage" in filter and scroll down till you find).
+Then click continue and done.
 - This will create a service account
 - On the right "Actions" column click the vertical ... and select "Create key".
 A prompt for Create private key for "data-service-account" will appear select "JSON" and click create.
 This will download a Private key json file to your computer.
 Copy this json file into the **secrets** folder.
 Rename the json file to `data-service-account.json`